tundeiness/How_the_World_Works/README.md

 # How the world works Cornerstone Project
+## Exercise One: Fake it Til You Make it
+- Import required libraries like Numpy, Pandas, Matplotlib, Seaborn and pyplot
+- Explored the libraries
+- Creating random samples with Numpy and creating sample for sine wave and Tan wave(sine and tan wave       simulation)
+- Simulating Noise to make data realistic
+- Importing data using pandas read_csv
+- Exploring Normal Distribution and standard deviation values as it affects normal distribution shapes
+- Implement Sport Betting exercise.
 ## Generation of artificial dataset based on predetermined mapping functions
 ## generating noise
 ## applying different models on the artificial datasets

-## comparing models of varying complexities and abilities to sepearte sinal from noise
+## comparing models of varying complexities and abilities to separate signal from noise

 - What it takes to train professional-level models